Nuclear effects in the deuteron and global QCD analyses: Discussion

 The determination of $\delta f$ described in this paper is based on deuterium DIS data and is therefore only sensitive to the isoscalar combination $F_2^p+F_2^n$.
-Our results are in a good agreement with the study of the ratios of nuclear DIS cross sections $\sigma^A/\sigma^d$ with nuclear number $A \geq 3$, in which the nuclear EMC effect was successfully described in terms of a nuclear convolution approach with an isoscalar off-shell correction universal for all nuclei.
-Although the model of Ref.~\cite{Kulagin:2004ie} could naturally incorporate an isospin dependence into the off-shell correction, the good agreement with data on non-isoscalar nuclei obtained using the isoscalar $\delta f$ seems to indicate that potential isovector effects there are small.
-Dedicated studies of nuclear effects using DIS data from mirror nuclei $^3$H and $^3$He~\cite{MARATHON:2021vqu} and upcoming DIS data on proton and deuterium from JLab12~\cite{E1210002} could provide new insights on the origin of modification of parton structure in bound nucleons, as well as improved constraints on nucleon $d$-quark distribution at large $x$ and on the isospin-dependence of HT corrections.
-A more comprehensive study of these effects would require future data from high-energy processes which can provide a flavor selection like the hadronic Drell-Yan reaction or DIS using both the electron and (anti)neutrino charged-current (CC) process.
-To this end, the availability of precision measurements at future electron-ion collider~\cite{AbdulKhalek:2021gbh} and of both neutrino and antineutrino CC interactions off hydrogen and various nuclear targets~\cite{Petti:2019asx,Duyang:2018lpe} at the long-baseline neutrino facility (LBNF) could provide valuable insights.
+Our results are in a good agreement with the study of the ratios of nuclear DIS cross sections $\sigma^A/\sigma^d$ with nuclear number $A \geq 3$, in which the nuclear EMC effect was successfully described in terms of a nuclear convolution approach with \updtxt{a universal off-shell function $\delta f(x)$ independent of the nucleus.} Although the model~\cite{Kulagin:2004ie} could naturally incorporate an isospin dependence into the off-shell correction, the good agreement with data on nonisoscalar nuclei obtained using the \updtxt{same off-shell function $\delta f(x)$ for the proton and neutron~\cite{Kulagin:2004ie,Kulagin:2010gd}} seems to indicate that potential \updtxt{isospin dependence of $\delta f$ is small.} Dedicated studies of nuclear effects using DIS data from mirror nuclei $^3$H and $^3$He~\cite{MARATHON:2021vqu} and upcoming DIS data on proton and deuterium from JLab12~\cite{E1210002} could provide new insights on the origin of modification of parton structure in bound nucleons, as well as improved constraints on nucleon $d$-quark distribution at large $x$ and on the isospin dependence of HT corrections.
+A more comprehensive study of these effects would require future data from high-energy processes, which can provide a flavor selection like the hadronic Drell-Yan reaction or DIS using both the electron and (anti)neutrino charged-current (CC) process.
+To this end, the availability of precision measurements at future electron-ion collider~\cite{AbdulKhalek:2021gbh} and of both neutrino and antineutrino CC interactions off hydrogen and various nuclear targets~\cite{Petti:2019asx,Duyang:2018lpe} at the long-baseline neutrino facility could provide valuable insights.

 \acknowledgments